dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 ### Denormalization

-The above only works with one entity, and it is extremely rare in real life that you will find all the data you need in one place.
-So, we have to de-normalize the data.
-In order to do this, a relational output is required.
-So, add this to the connections:
+The above works with one entity.
+However, it is rare that you will find all the data you need in one entity.
+So, we have join (de-normalize) multiple entities together.
+In order to do this, `tfl` nees a relational output.
+So, let's add this to the `<connections/>` section:

 ```xml
 <add name="output" provider="sqlite" file="c:\temp\NorthWind.sqlite3" />
 ```

-Now we are ready to read *Order Details* from one database and write them to another.
-Whenever you do this for the first time, or if you want to over-write an output, run `tfl` in `init` mode:
+This is a SQLite output.
+Now we are ready to read *Order Details* from a SQL Server database, and write them to a SQLite database.
+Whenever you do this for the first time, you must run `tfl` in `init` mode:

 <pre>
-<strong>> tfl -a NorthWind.xml -m init</strong>
+> tfl -a NorthWind.xml <strong>-m init</strong>
 2017-06-12 17:27:19 | info  | NorthWind |               | Compiled NorthWind user code in 00:00:00.1044231.
 2016-12-12 15:59:46 | warn  | NorthWind | Order Details | Initializing
 2016-12-12 15:59:46 | info  | NorthWind | Order Details | Starting